jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

   autonomous system (AS, [@RFC4271]) for routing that CIDR address block.
 * Autonomous System Provider Authorization (ASPA, [@!I-D.ietf-sidrops-aspa-profile]) where an autonomous system number (ASN, [@!RFC5396]) holder cryptographically asserts about the provider AS for that ASN.
+* BGPSec Router Certificate ([@RFC8209]) where an ASN holder cryptographically asserts that a router holding the corresponding private key is authorized to emit secure route advertisements on behalf of the AS specified in the certificate.

 This document defines a new RDAP extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs), including at national and local levels, for aforementioned RPKI profiles through RDAP.
 The intent is